Traffic and Parking Regulations

 E. All staff permit holders shall report any change in motor vehicle ownership, vehicle license number, or address to the Police Department within 24 hours (one business day) after such change is effective.

+5.03 Disabled Parking.
 A state issued disabled license plate or placard must be displayed while parking in a disabled parking space on campus.
 Disabled persons may park in any disabled designated space provided they are also displaying a valid Lincoln permit (faculty, staff or student).
-Temporary diabled parking permits are NOT issued by the Lincoln University Police Department.
+Temporary disabled parking permits are NOT issued by the Lincoln University Police Department.

 5.04 Official University Vehicle Parking: